 When did you first realize you wanted to be a writer?

-Wow.
-It sounds like you’ve paved the way for a great series.
+Intriguing… One last question and I’ll let you go.
 Do you have any current projects you’re working on?
 Care to share?

 Enjoy an Excerpt